 Sustainable Ingredients are industrial products made from renewable, low-carbon materials.
 They are intended to replace fossil fuel-based ingredients and ingredients whose production has a negative environmental impact, such as deforestation.
+They are the core objective of Corporation’s Climate 2040 Goals.

 Overview: The Demand Profile for Low-Carbon Products